leenaput/ONT-cappable-seq/README.md

 done
 ```

-After generating the peak tables, peaks were clustered
+After generating the peak tables, peaks were clustered using an R script.